Plastic & Reconstructive Surgery

 + BRACHIOPLASTY

-Brachioplasty (also known as an Arm Lift) is a procedure to improve the contour of the upper arms.
+Brachioplasty (also known as an Arm Lift) is a procedure to change the contour of the upper arms.
 It involves the removal of excess skin from the inner part of the upper arms and therefore will always have scars.
-The risks and benefits of the procedure as well as the expected outcome will be discussed with you before surgery.

 Breast